truenas/documentation/content/CORE/UIReference/Sharing/SMB/SMBShareScreen.md

 ---
 title: "SMB Share Screen"
-description: "Use the Sharing SMB screen to setup SMB shares on your TrueNAS"
+description: "Use the Sharing SMB screen to setup Server Message Block (SMB) shares on your TrueNAS"
 weight: 10
 tags:
 - coresmb